sigasi/sigasi_insights/manual/editor.md

 # VHDL Specific

-In addition to the powerful features of an Eclipse editor, the VHDL editor that comes with Sigasi supports a number of advanced editing features which are specifically useful for VHDL editing.
+In addition to the powerful features of an Eclipse editor, the VHDL editor that comes with Sigasi Studio supports a number of advanced editing features which are specifically useful for VHDL editing.
 These are described in this chapter.